Of course we’ll always recommend coming to Lochinver for the food, but there’s so much more that you can do while you’re here.

 Assynt is home to mountain hares, otters and red deer.
 The local marine life includes common seals and grey seals, porpoises, dolphins and even the occasional Minke and Orca whales.

 This celebration of Scottish and Celtic culture and heritage is held right across Scotland.
 With many of the events now symbolic of Scotland and all things Scottish, such as the bagpipes, highland dancing and caber tossing.
 The Assynt Highland Games is held on the second Friday of every year and takes place literally a caber toss from Peet’s Lochinver Restaurant.
-We’ll be offering a special Highland Games takeaway menu so feel to stop by for a bite or take some food with you on your way to the games.

 The panoramic scenery around Lochinver and Assynt were made to be driven through!
 The fantastic roads with amazing views attract everyone from regular motorists to motorbike enthusiasts, cyclists and classic car drivers.
 Many of whom stop into Peet’s for a quick drink and a bite to eat before they carry on their journey.